How To Create a Travel Rewards Credit Card Strategy for Families How To Create a Travel Rewards Credit Card Strategy for Families

 Airfare is often the largest expense for a family vacation, so let's start there.

 It's important to choose an airline, loyalty program, and airline alliance that's most convenient for you and where you live.
 For example, the largest airport near my home is San Francisco International Airport (SFO), which is a hub of United Airlines.
 Other popular hub cities for major airlines include Hartsfield-Jackson Atlanta International Airport (ATL) for Delta Air Lines and Miami International Airport (MIA) for American Airlines.
-Southwest Airlines doesn't have traditional hubs at all.
+Southwest Airlines doesn't have traditional hubs, but some airports see more flights than others.

 Some airports are great for multiple airlines.
-SFO isn't an American Airlines hub, but it has a strong presence at that airport, making it another great option for flight redemptions.
+SFO isn't an American Airlines hub, but it has a strong presence there, making it another great option for potential flight redemptions.
+Plus, American Airlines partners — including Alaska Airlines, British Airways, Cathay Pacific, Japan Airlines, and Qantas — all operate out of SFO.

 Choose the one airline that you'll fly with most of the time — or at least that you plan on redeeming miles with — and start to earn miles within that program.
 Only one person needs to carry an airline credit card to earn the benefits listed in the table below.
 However, if miles are all you're after, it makes sense to earn sign-up bonuses when you can.